 Photography day rate:

-Our basic flat day rate fee for photographers is HK$1,500.
+Our basic flat day rate fee for photographers is HK$1,500 or HK$800 for a half-day.
 We can further negotiate the fee for freelancers who face an exceptionally long working day or risk in the field.

 Photography, video, audio, illustrations: